 - Consider the hardware employees use (company-issued or personal devices), the networks employees access, and how to ensure endpoint security to allow secure sign-on to corporate systems.

 - Train newly remote employees on how to safely access the network.

 - Provide additional training for employees to help them identify and avoid social engineering attacks taking advantage of COVID-19.

 - Scale and secure technologies for videoconferencing, messaging, and collaboration.

 Boost and Accelerate Your Response to Cybersecurity Attacks

 In the event of a cybersecurity attack, the level of your cybersecurity expertise and the speed of your response are the two critical factors that determine how much damage is done to your business.
 A cybersecurity business continuity plan provides the playbook you need to react immediately, saving you crucial days, hours, and minutes.

-In addition, a security operations center (SOC)-a-a-service like Arctic Wolf’s can help you stay prepared and respond faster with 24x7 monitoring of systems and devices, advanced threat detection and response, proactive endpoint security measures, and a team of dedicated security experts who help you contain and respond promptly in the event of a cyberattack.
+In addition, security operations can help you stay prepared and respond faster with 24×7 monitoring of systems and devices, advanced threat detection and response, proactive endpoint security measures, and a team of dedicated security experts who help you contain and respond promptly in the event of a cyberattack.

 The key to overcoming any disaster is to be prepared.
 As we all adjust to new work dynamics that COVID-19 has forced upon us, now is the time to create or update your cybersecurity business continuity plan to prepare for a cyberattack.
 Hopefully, you’ll never need it—but you’ll be happy to have it if and when you do.